AmurdAmzer/Alhuda-Website/README.md

 ##  About

-Ibadur Rahman Academy's official website serves as a comprehensive digital platform for students, parents, and prospective families.
+Markazul Huda's official website serves as a comprehensive digital platform for students, parents, and prospective families.
 The website showcases the academy's commitment to excellence in  education, providing easy access to information about programs, events, and school activities.

 ###  Key Objectives